 How Much Am I Making and How Much Am I Expending?

-One of the most important details to keep before you at all times is how much your construction company makes versus how much it spends.
+One of the essential details to keep before you at all times is how much your construction company makes versus how much it spends.
 Consider the table below as an example:

 Contractor expenses structure and estimated profit for one week of a company’s operations